| Aloe affinis - Aloe - Perennial

 Aloe maculata

-Aloe schelpei - Aloe - Perennial
+Aloe schelpei - Aloe - Tender

 Aloe striata X maculata -